-Built in 2008, by C & G Boatworks, INC of Mobile, Alabama (hull #101) as the Capt.
+Built in 2008, by C and G Boatworks Incorporated of Mobile, Alabama (hull #101) as the Capt.
 Jimmy T. Moran for the Moran Towing Corporation of New Canaan, Connecticut.

-She was the first tractor tug built for Moran by C & G Boat works.
+She was the first tractor tug built for the Moran Towing Corporation by C and G Boat works.